jcspigler2010/f5-pua/README.md

 # A Note About Previous Versions
 Previously there was a seperate "online" and "offline" scripts.
 The "online" version has been eliminated and the "offline" version is now, simply, `build_pua.(sh|zip)`.

+# Upgrading
+As of v1.0.24, you may run `build_pua.sh` with the `-u` or `--upgrade` option to upgrade the workspaces of an existing PUA install with the ones incldued in the package.
+The script will first check to ensure the workspace in the package is newer before upgrading.
+This feature will most likely only work for sites which used the script, and not sites which used a manual installation.
+A UCS Archive is taken before any changes are made.
+There is no prompt before the upgrade takes place.

 # RADIUS Testing

 The BIG-IP administrative interface can be configured to authenticate against itself for testing.
 This will allow “admin” and anyone using the test account “testuser” with ANY password to authenticate as a guest to the GUI or SSH.
 If you enable this option, instructions will be provided at the end of this script for testing.